 You have a beautiful new piece of technology that is going to give you the ability to engage, track and manage your customers and provide leads to Sales in near real time.
 How do you put it to use?
-We can help with that.
+(An aside: Did you know we offer a Pardot Fundamentals in One Day class one many of these topics?)

 If you’re transitioning from another platform, you need to learn how what you’re doing in your current platform will translate to Pardot.
 Not everything is going to be the same.
-We’ll go over some best practices that will help you set up your system for long term success.
+Let’s go over some Pardot best practices to will help you setup your system for long-term success.

 Organization of your instance

 Something unique and special about Pardot is its folder and permission structure.
-You can tie permissions down to the folder level.
-This is one of the reasons why governance is so critical.
+You can tie permissions down to the folder lever (which is one of the reasons why governance is so critical!).

-In order for a naming convention to work successfully, it must be adopted by everyone who uses Pardot and Sales Cloud, if the two are integrated, so that there is consistency throughout the system.
+In order for this to work, it must be adopted by everyone who uses Pardot and Sales Cloud, if the two are integrated, so that there is consistency throughout the system.
+Have a shared document with established / approved naming as a guide, and make sure it is referenced in any enforcement mechanisms you have in place.

 Along with controlling what the Pardot users can see and do, you can also restrict any accidental sends and/or unnecessary exports of your data through the security limit settings.